CM Curated List Manager (CMCLM) - Use Case - How to Create a Curated List of Links on a Specific Topic

 Before start, you can configure the plugin according to your needs - appearance of the curated list, what should be displayed, how filters should work and some more options.

-Learn more: CM Curated List Manager (CMCLM) - Options (General, Search Filter, Social, Appearance)
+Learn more: WordPress Curated Lists (CMCLM) - Options (General, Search Filter, Social, Appearance)

 Create a List